2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 For example, if S ={1, 2,5,6, 8} and d= 9, there are two solutions {1,2,6}and {1,8}.
 Display a suitable message, if the given problem instance doesn't have a solution.

-Exercise 50: Integrated Assignment-5
+50. Integrated Assignment-5

 Write a menu driven program to check palindrome of a given input:

-Exercise 51: Integrated Assignment-6
+51. Integrated Assignment-6

 Given an input array of n positive integers where the integers are in random order.
 Each number in